jenkinsci/gitlab-plugin/README.md

 This plugin allows GitLab to trigger builds in Jenkins when code is committed or merge requests are opened/updated.
 It can also send build status back to GitLab.

-#### Seeking maintainers

-**This plugin is not maintained!** I no longer have the time or available infrastructure to test PRs.
-If you are willing to invest some time in this, please comment on https://github.com/jenkinsci/gitlab-plugin/issues/1115 to request access.

 ## User support
 #### Relationship with GitLab Inc.
 This plugin is Open Source Software, developed on a volunteer basis by users of Jenkins and GitLab.
 It is not formally supported by either GitLab Inc. or CloudBees Inc.